hyperledger-cacti/cacti/FAQ.md

 - Cool story/anecodte: Peter ran the tests on a VPS with 4 GB RAM in it once and the only tests that failed were the Corda ones because those are hungrier than the others.

+## Why do all the tests bind the HTTP/S listeners to a random port?

+This makes it much more cumbersome to do debugging while a test case is running.
+The reason why we need it is because if we always used the same ports, we could only run the tests one at a time so that they don't butt heads when allocating their ports.
+This is not really feasible as the full test suite is already taking above an hour at the time of this writing to execute and that would likely triple if we started running tests sequentially.

+The best workaround to this for now is to just set the port manually to a fixed number when you are debugging a specific test case and then set it back to zero prior to sending your pull request.